 - Purchase the complete Expat Arrivals Chicago Guide (PDF)

-Finding accommodation in Chicago is relatively easy, although the rental market is competitive, so it’s best to start the property search as soon as possible.
-There are some unique and interesting housing options available in Chicago to suit every budget and lifestyle, and expats are likely to find what they are looking for within a short space of time.
+Finding accommodation in Chicago is relatively easy but the rental market is competitive, so it’s best to start the property search as soon as possible.
+There are some unique and interesting housing options to suit every budget and lifestyle in Chicago.
+New residents are likely to find something ideal for their situation.

 Types of accommodation in Chicago

-Chicago is home to a wide variety of housing types and there is no one particular architectural style that is typical to the city.
+Chicago is home to a wide variety of housing types.
+There's no one particular architectural style that is typical of the city.

-Two-flats are two-storey residential buildings which house identical residences on each floor.
+Two-flats are two-storey residential buildings that contain identical residences on each floor.
 There is usually a common entrance to the building for both apartments.
-While some were specifically built as two residences, many of these started as single-family double-story homes but have been converted.
+While some were specifically built as two separate residences, many of these started as single-family double-storey homes that have been converted.

 Bungalows are popular housing options in Chicago.
-These sturdy brick homes were mostly built between 1910 and 1940, and were often built in clusters of two or more homes in a row along the same street.
-The bulk of these homes housed Chicago’s working classes back in the day, but today the occupants of these homes are diverse.
+The majority of these sturdy brick homes were built between 1910 and 1940 and were often built in clusters of two or more homes in a row along the same street.
+The bulk of these homes housed Chicago’s working classes back in the day, but today the occupants of these homes are from all walks of life.

-There are many types of apartment buildings in Chicago from older and smaller six-unit blocks to modern high-rise buildings.
-These can be found in numerous areas, extending from the suburbs to the inner-city areas.
+There are many types of apartment buildings in Chicago, from older and smaller six-unit blocks to modern high-rise buildings.
+These can be found in several neighbourhoods, extending from the suburbs to the inner-city areas.

 Finding accommodation in Chicago

 Finding accommodation in Chicago is relatively easy.
-Expats can search online or in the local classifieds.
-It’s also possible to enlist the help of a real estate agent or apartment locator.
+Online property portals and the local classifieds are filled with real-estate listings.
+Perusing these is a good way to get an idea of the property market and common prices.
+It’s also possible to enlist the help of a real-estate agent or apartment locator.

-Often companies in Chicago offer short-term corporate housing, and most expats who are new to Chicago will want to agree to short-term rentals or subletting before moving over to more permanent accommodation.
-Good deals can sometimes also be found on larger, shared accommodation.
+Companies in Chicago offer short-term corporate housing, and most newcomers to Chicago will want to agree to short-term rentals or subletting before moving over to more permanent accommodation.
+Good deals can sometimes also be found in larger, shared accommodation.